 How Much Do Porcelain Crowns Cost?

-The cost of a porcelain crown typically range from $1,000 to $2,500; however, it should be noted that the price depends on several factors, such as:
+The cost of a porcelain crown typically ranges from $1,000 to $2,500; however, it should be noted that the price depends on several factors, such as:

 - The number of crowns being placed